AndrewCarterUK/andrewcarteruk.github.io/_posts/2021-12-21-needlephobia-machine-learning.md

 <iframe style="margin-bottom: 1em;" width="560" height="315" src="https://www.youtube.com/embed/R9OHn5ZF4Uo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The first thing that I needed to gather to build my model was training data.
-If I was going to teach a model to guess whether an image contained a needle, that meant that I needed lots of images of needles (I also needed lots of images of things that are not needles).
+The first thing that I needed to gather was training data.
+If I was going to teach my model to guess whether an image contained a needle, that meant that I needed lots of images of needles (I also needed lots of images of things that are not needles).
 The more images I had, the more accurate my model was going to be.

 The more astute readers may have already noticed my predicament.